Wilfongjt/the-way/README.md

 # the-way

-new change, another, more, more, and more, get remote, remote
+new change, another, more, more, and more, get remote, remote, remote.